raydookie/hyades/README.md

 To start hacking on your own Hyades instance:

+  * Configure your database secrets in `config/dev.exs`
   * Setup the project with `mix setup`
+  * Install the JS buils pipeline with `npm install --prefix ./assets`
   * Start Phoenix endpoint with `mix phx.server`

 You can now visit [`localhost:4000`](http://localhost:4000) from your browser.

+## Deployment

+Hyades is deployed like any other Phoenix application.
+You will have to fill your secrets in `config/prod.secret.exs`, then follow the [Pow production checklist](https://hexdocs.pm/pow/production_checklist.html#content) and the [Phoenix deployment guide](https://hexdocs.pm/phoenix/deployment.html).

 ## License